Rahim Yar Khan railway station

-Rahim Yar Khan railway station (Urdu and رحیم یار خان ریلوے اسٹیشن) is located in Rahim Yar Khan city, Rahim Yar Khan district of Punjab province, Pakistan.
+Rahim Yar Khan Railway Station (Urdu and رحیم یار خان ریلوے اسٹیشن) is located in Rahim Yar Khan city, Rahim Yar Khan district of Punjab province, Pakistan.
 It is a major railway station of Pakistan Railways on Karachi-Peshawar Railway Line.
 The station is staffed and has advance and current reservation offices.
 Food stalls are also located on its platforms.

 Train routes

 Rahim Yar Khan is linked to Karachi, Lahore, Rawalpindi, Peshawar, Quetta, Multan, Faisalabad, Sargodha, Sialkot, Gujranwala, Hyderabad, Sukkur, Jhang, Bahawalpur, Nawabshah, Attock, Sibi, Khanewal, Gujrat, Rohri, Jacobabad, and Nowshera.

+Premium Services

+In 2012 when Pakistan Premium train service Pak Business Express started, It was allowed a stoppage at Rahim Yar Khan railway station, Additionally Premium Services such as Shalimar Express & Jaffer Express also have a stoppage in Rahim Yar Khan.

+Uprooted Sidings

+There were sidings available for transport of goods in Unilever & Abbasia Mill located across the railway station but later due to closure of Abbasia Mill & Expiry of contract with Unilever Pakistan Railway uprooted these sidings with now only Abandoned rail line remnants.